October 21st, 2019 Last Updated on: July 6th, 2021

 Mankiller relocated with her family to California at the age of 11 under the Bureau of Indian Affairs Relocation Program.
 In her teenage years, she took part in the Indian Center of San Francisco.
 She also supported the Black Panther Party in its early days.
 She later became an activist for the reclamation of Alcatraz Island.

-In 1977, Mankiller came back to Oklahoma and got involved in numerous community development projects to benefit her Cherokee neighbors.
+In 1977, Mankiller came back to Oklahoma and got involved in numerous community development projects to benefit her Native American neighbors.

-In 1983, she was appointed as Cherokee Nation’s deputy principal chief, and two years later she became modern Cherokee Nation’s first female principal chief.
+In 1983, she was appointed as Cherokee Nation’s deputy principal chief, and two years later she became the first female principal chief for Cherokee Nation.

-Notably, she governed the United States’ second-largest tribe for ten years.
+Notably, she governed the United States’ second-largest Native American tribe for ten years.
 Remarkably, she got the award for Presidential Medal of Freedom in 1998.
+Soon, Mankiller will get her own U.S. quarter, becoming one of just two Native women—alongside Sacajawea—to have her face printed on American currency.

 Susan La Flesche Picotte (1865–1915)

 Native to Omaha, Picotte is widely recognized as the first Native American to hold a medical degree.
-On top of that, she worked for public health and served for the land’s legal and formal allotment to the Omaha tribe’s members.
+On top of that, she worked for public health and served for the land’s legal and formal allotment to the members of the Omaha tribe.

 Nancy Ward (1738–1822)

 Nanyehi, a Cherokee woman later known as Nancy Ward, became a strong political leader for the Cherokee tribe.
 She earned the prestigious title, “Ghigau,” meaning “beloved woman.”
-She advocated for Native American women during a period of intense conflict between Whites and Natives.
+She advocated for Native American women during a period of intense conflict between Whites and Native Americans.

 Apparently, in her last years of life, Nenyehi had recurring visions of what we now know of as the Trail of Tears.
 Her visions were eerily specific—and correct.

-She played a role in the American Revolution and bravely advocated for peace between European Americans and Natives.
+She played a role in the American Revolution and bravely advocated for peace between European Americans and Native Americans.
 And here's a random fact: she was the one who introduced dairy products to the Cherokee economy.

 Buffalo Calf Road Woman (1844–1879)

-Buffalo Calf Road Woman, a Cheyenne woman, was a fierce warrior who gave the final blow to Lieutenant Colonel George Armstrong Custer in the Battle of Little Big Horn.
+Buffalo Calf Road Woman, a Cheyenne woman, was a fierce Native American warrior who gave the final blow to Lieutenant Colonel George Armstrong Custer in the Battle of Little Big Horn.

 Also known as Brave Woman, Buffalo Calf Road Woman not only fought alongside her husband in battle, she also saved her brother’s life.